 HTTP Strict Transport Security (HSTS) is a security enhancement that is specified by web applications through the use of a special response header.
 Once a supported browser receives this header that browser will prevent any communications from being sent over HTTP to the specified domain.
 It achieves this goal by automatically converting all plaintext links to secure ones.
 As a bonus, it also disables click-through certificate warnings.

 In 2017, we transparently enabled HSTS for ArcGIS Online organizations that utilize the default organization setting that forces HTTPS for all communications.
 This means that all customer data is afforded the additional protection HSTS provides by default.
 It is important to note that organizations executing security tests (such as SSLLabs) against their organization URL will likely still see results indicating that HSTS is not enabled.
 This happens because all ArcGIS Online organizations access a common set of static files (some orgs access via HTTP and others access via HTTPS) and it is the accessing of the static files (not customer data) that results in tests failing for HSTS.
 We highlight this fact as it means your customer data is safe and this can be validated with tools such as Fiddler which will show the HSTS header associated with customer data access requests.
 This issue will go away when we shift all customers to use HTTPS.

-Deprecating TLS 1.0 & 1.1 is expected to be a challenging task that we want to help with as much as possible by not compounding it with other major changes at the same time – Therefore, the final forced enablement of HTTPS and HSTS across all ArcGIS Online organizations is planned for our later on in 2019.
+Deprecating TLS 1.0 & 1.1 is expected to be a challenging task that we want to help with as much as possible by not compounding it with other major changes at the same time – Therefore, the final forced enablement of HTTPS and HSTS across all ArcGIS Online organizations is planned for spring of 2020.
 Upon this change being implemented, all customer HSTS tests will indicate successful results.